Post-its and Ponderings

 To be fair, some people like the improvements.
 MacWorld calls it "the iPhoto for movies."
 There is more color-correction and cropping options, and no rendering time when you add effects.
 Also, it can input a wider variety of video formats.
 But, that's about it.
 Some people theorize that Apple wanted to prevent iMovie from competing with Final Cut Pro.
 Other people recognize the good along with the bad.

 When I recovered enough to open up a new tab in Firefox, I read that many people are outraged.
 Thankfully, Apple offers a free download of iMovie 06.
+(CORRECTION 3/21/09: The download is no longer available as iMovie 09 is released.)

 I can breathe again.